 - Veggies: Switch up the veggies or add any additional plant-based, taco-inspired fillings that you enjoy.

 - Vegan Cheese Shreds: Use whatever shredded vegan cheese that you like.
-I used Follow Your Heart’s Fiesta Cheese Blend, but you can explore plenty of other options at your grocery store.
+I used Follow Your Heart Shredded Cheese, but you can explore plenty of other options at your grocery store.

 How to Make a Vegan Crunchwrap Supreme

 To make a vegan crunchwrap supreme at home, the process is simple: assemble your filling ingredients, cut your tortillas to size, and then fold up the crunchwraps and cook!

 - Saute black beans with onion and season with taco seasoning.

 - Cut 4 tortillas into smaller circles—the same size as your corn tostada shells.
 (Save the leftover tortilla pieces to make mini quesadillas, or baked bunuelos chips!)
 Leave the remaining 4 tortillas whole and intact.